gyuminpk/Personal-Website/src/content/experience/post2.md

 ### Research Internship Experience

 **Neurophysiology Lab, Seoul National University, Winter 2020**
-**Supervisor: Professor Sang-Jung Kim**
+**Supervisor: Professor Sang-Jeong Kim**

-During my undergraduate internship at Professor Sang-Jung Kim's Neurophysiology Lab at Seoul National University, I engaged in advanced neurophysiological research using the UCLA Miniscope for single-photon imaging.
+During my undergraduate internship at Professor Sang-Jeong Kim's Neurophysiology Lab at Seoul National University, I engaged in advanced neurophysiological research using the UCLA Miniscope V4 for single-photon imaging.
 This experience provided me with hands-on expertise in cutting-edge imaging technology and its application in neuroscience research.

 **Key Responsibilities:**